corefan/xenko-docs/en/manual/troubleshooting/logging.md

 ## Example script

 The following script checks that the texture `MyTexture` is loaded.
 When the texture loads, the log displays a debug message (`Log.Error`).
-When it doesn't load, the log records an error message (`Log.Debug`) and the game displays the debug text "MyTexture not loaded" (`DebugText`).
+If it doesn't load, the log records an error message (`Log.Debug`) and the game displays the debug text "MyTexture not loaded" (`DebugText`).

 ```cs
 using System.Linq;